fmannhardt/fmannhardt.de/src/pages/pages/about/index.md

 path: "/about"
 ---

+Hi, I am researching and applying Process Mining in various settings and in conjunction with other Data Science and Machine Learning methods.
+I am particularly interested in connecting low-level events to business activities and in researching trust and privacy aspects of Process Mining.

 ## Forsker -- SINTEF

-I am working as Research Scientist (or Forsker) at the [Department of Technology Management](https://www.sintef.no/en/technology-and-society/industrial_management/) of [SINTEF Digital](https://www.sintef.no/en/digital/) in beautiful Trondheim, Norway.
+I am working as Research Scientist (Forsker) at the [Department of Technology Management](https://www.sintef.no/en/technology-and-society/industrial_management/) of [SINTEF Digital](https://www.sintef.no/en/digital/) in beautiful Trondheim, Norway.

 ![View from Teisendammen](Trondheim2015-04809.jpg)